An In-Depth Look at Genmab ADR's (GMAB) Stock Performance - News Heater

 Conclusion

-To wrap up, the performance of Genmab ADR (GMAB) has been bad in recent times.
-The stock has received a bearish of “sell” and “hold” ratings from analysts.
+To put it simply, Genmab ADR (GMAB) has had a bad performance in recent times.
+Analysts have a bearish opinion on the stock, with some rating it as a “sell” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.